 A Momentous Occasion

-At the beginning of the online gaming boom, many people—often parents of the players—worried about the negative effects of spending so much time in front of a screen.
+At the beginning of the eSports boom, many people—often parents of the players—worried about the negative effects of spending so much time in front of a screen.
 The games seemed to take over the player for hours, causing an addictive-like hobby that interfered with physical and social activities.
 During this engagement period, the exact opposite was happening, as players were actually honing their strategy, teamwork, and concentration skills.
 What further reveals itself on a scientific level are the cognitive benefits that eSports helps children develop.
 There is evidence pointing to literary, logical, and—contrary to popular belief—social skills.
 Overall, the cognitive benefits have proven themselves to be worthy of gaining momentum in the educational system.

 Built to Win